edforth/tcgdata/README.md

 Image Complete: A Game or Set is labeled as Image Complete when we have created, or been donated high quality images covering all relevant attributes of each item in the game or set.

 # Style Guide
 Our goal is to accurately document TCGs as they were designed and released.
 Whereever possible, the style and errors present in a release item should be preserved.
-If their is a need to include corrections or errata, they should be included in additional to the original, published form.
+If their is a need to include corrections or errata, they should be included in addition to the original, published form.

 # Data
 All items in the dataset shall have at least the following values